karentzos/Git-Intro-by-Google-Coursera/README.md

    * if you want to unstage the cached file use the command : "git rm --cached <file>"

-D. In order to COMMIT it use the command "git push origin master"
+D. In order to COMMIT it use the command git commit -m "your message" and then the command : git push origin master